 I grew up in Minnesota, attending the University of Minnesota Twin Cities where I double-majored in biochemistry and human physiology.
 Throughout college I conducted DNA replication research in Dr. Anja Bielinsky’s Lab, and was mentored by Dr. James Harmon in the Department of Surgery, as well as frequently involved with the emergency department at Hennepin County Medical Center, a level 1 trauma center in Downtown Minneapolis.
 The College of Biological Sciences within my university provided incredible undergraduate training in a community of peers and close friends collectively sharing our journeys to become physicians and scientists, and this was one of the most beautiful chapters of my life.
 Here I also met the most important person in my life, my wife, Bridget Duffy - a neuroscience major drawn to the intersection of neurobiology, addiction, and human experience, and someone whose curiosity and desire to help others deeply resonated with me.

 I matriculated to Ohio State University’s MD/PhD program in 2019, drawn to its amazing cancer research/clinical care, thriving ecosystem of physician-scientists, and world class training within the College of Medicine.
 I explored research interests during my M1 and M2 years, then completed rotations in Elaine Mardis’ and Kevin Cassady’s Labs at Nationwide Children’s Hospital in 2021, where I was immediately enthralled with the universe of cancer immunotherapy and and genomics guiding multi-disciplinary projects and collaborations between their labs, as well as the phenomenal teams of incredibly gifted scientists in the Institute for Genomic Medicine and Center for Childhood Cancer.
 The leaps and bounds of growth made during my PhD years, the magnitude of valleys and successes, and the training opportunities and mentorship I was incredibly fortunate to receive in the Mardis and Cassady Labs are the invaluable centerpiece of my MD/PhD training, catalyzing my growth into a confident, independent scientist, and confirming my passion for immunotherapy research.
-I also frequently interfaced with neurosurgeons, including my fantastic neurosurgeon-scientist mentor, Dr. Michelle Wedemeyer, providing me powerful exposure to the patient-facing extensions of my dissertation work, and furthering my desire to pursue a surgeon-scientist career.
+I also frequently interfaced with neurosurgeons, including my fantastic surgeon-scientist mentor, Dr. Michelle Wedemeyer, providing me powerful exposure to the patient-facing extensions of my dissertation work, and furthering my desire to pursue a surgeon-scientist career.